firebase/firebase-tools/templates/extensions/typescript/WELCOME.md

-s directory now contains the source files for a simple extension called **greet-the-world**.
+This directory now contains the source files for a simple extension called **greet-the-world**.
 You can try it out right away in the Firebase Emulator suite: first, compile your code by running:

 `npm run build --prefix=functions`